axiros/misc_transcrypt/doc/kendo/ch4_server_interaction_two_way.md

 Before we get serious, first a little [Intermission](https://www.youtube.com/watch?v=O0wOD9TWynM): Lets add a theme roller widget.
 Why?
 Because we can.

-Seriously: Its also instructive and me looking at the same pixels all the time I tend to get bored.
+Seriously: It is also instructive and me looking at the same pixels all the time I tend to get bored.

 [Here](http://jsfiddle.net/gyoshev/Gxpfy/) is the blueprint.